Eat Already? 4

 Eat Already?
 4 (吃饱没？4) is a Singaporean Cantonese- and Hokkien-language drama series which is telecast on Singapore's free-to-air channel, Mediacorp Channel 8.
 It stars Chen Shucheng, Hong Huifang, Elvin Ng, Rebecca Lim, Sheila Sim, Dennis Chew, Zhu Houren, Richard Low and Zen Chong as the casts of the fourth installment.

-This would be the fourth dialect drama to be produced on Channel 8 after a 30-year hiatus.
+This would be the fourth drama in non-Mandarin Chinese varieties to be produced on Channel 8 after a 30-year hiatus.

-This series is primarily targeted at Singaporean elderly as most of them speak Chinese dialects at home.
+This series is primarily targeted at Singaporean elderly as most of them speak non-Mandarin varieties at home.
 This is the series finale to the Eat Already? series.